AEGEE/MyAEGEE/README.md

 **URL MAPPING for Linux**: You don't have to do anything, the mapping is handled by `start.sh`.

 You will have to wait for up to 20'.
-A message appears when the bootstrap completes, and you can check if it works in the ways described in the [usage section](#accessing-it).
+A message appears when the bootstrap completes, and you can check if it works in the ways described in the [Usage section](#accessing-it).

 See [below](#start.sh-and-Makefile) for explanation of `start.sh`